MicrosoftDocs/power-pages-docs/power-pages-docs/getting-started/enable-chatbot.md

 When creating a copilot for a website, it utilizes the content from the hosting site to generate responses.
 The Dataverse service facilitates the indexing of site content and configured tables, which are then summarized by Copilot Studio to generate responses.

 Authenticated site users receive tailored, summarized answers that align with their web roles.
 To further improve the content model for authenticated site users, refine the data by following these steps:

-1. Open the chatbot.
+1. Open the copilot.
 1. Under **Refine your data**, choose the **Make changes** button.
 1. Select **Choose tables lookup control** to select or deselect the tables.
     - You can select multiple tables in this section.
 Ensure that any table you select here's used on the site.
     - On subsequent pages, you must specify the page where the table is used for generating the citation URL.
 1. Choose **Next**.
 1. Under the **Choose table**, select the table that contains the columns and page link you wish to select.
 The table won't appear unless it has at least one multi-line column.
     - You can select one table at a time.
 1. Under **Add page link**, select the page where table is used.

     > [!NOTE]
     >
     > - Make sure you select the correct page where the table is used.
 Choosing the wrong table will result in the bot providing an incorrect citation URL for the answers.
     > - The page must use 'id' as the query string parameter; the citation URL will not function correctly if any other parameter name is used.

 1. Under **Choose columns**, select the list of columns that is used in page.

     > [!NOTE]
     > Only a column with multiline text is available to choose.

 1. Select **Next** and review the selection.
 1. Choose **Save** to submit the changes.

 ## Customize copilot appearances

 You can customize the copilot's style by overriding the default Cascade Style Sheet (CSS) classes.
 To do so, add a style tag to the header template and follow these steps to override the values.

 1. Go to site's [code editor](../configure/visual-studio-code-editor.md).
 1. From **Explorer navigation**, expand the **web-templates** folder.
 1. Open **Header.html**.
 1. Add your style tag.
     :::image type="content" source="media/enable-chatbot/code-editor.png" alt-text="A screenshot of Visual Studio with a folder, file, and CSS selector emphasized.":::
 1. Override the respective styles.